Shepparton Corridor Upgrade

 - upgrades to 54 level crossing between Seymour and Shepparton.

-Funding is also provided for a business case to finalise the scope and costs for stage three of the Shepparton Line Upgrade, which will deliver nine return services a day between Shepparton and Melbourne.
+Funding is also provided for a business case to finalise the scope and costs for stage three of the Shepparton Corridor Upgrade, which will deliver nine return services a day between Shepparton and Melbourne.

 What are the benefits?